-Other lights warn of trouble: an abnormal condition that you need to take care of.
+Other lights warn of trouble: a condition you need to take care of.
 Some lights, like the oil pressure light require immediate attention.
 Others are less urgent: no need to immediately turn the motor off or get a tow truck or anything.
 The "Check Engine", or "Service Engine Soon", or "MIL" light is one of these "less urgent" warning lights.
 (MIL stands for "Malfunction Indicator Light") Here are some common MIL designs:

 The computer may go into a Limp Home Mode when this light is on.